MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ## Comparison operators

 Fraud Protection supports all standard C# [comparison](/dotnet/csharp/language-reference/operators/comparison-operators) and [equality](/dotnet/csharp/language-reference/operators/equality-operators) operations.
 This table includes some examples of operators that you might find useful.
-If you apply these operators to strings, lexicographic comparisons occurs.
+If you apply these operators to strings, lexicographic comparisons occur.

 | Operator | Description | Example |
 |----------|-------------|---------|